Case Details

 What Were the Facts of This Case?

-The plaintiff, Pradeepto Kumar Biswas (“Pradeepto”), was the sole director and shareholder of Indian Ocean Group Pte Ltd (“IOG”).
-IOG operated in hotel and resort development services and wholesale trade import/export.
-The defendant, East India Capital Management Pte Ltd (“EICM”), was incorporated in Singapore on 10 October 2016 and provided investment advisory services as a registered fund management company.
+Pradeepto Kumar Biswas (“Pradeepto”) was the sole director and shareholder of Indian Ocean Group Pte Ltd (“IOG”).
+IOG carried on business in hotel and resort development services and wholesale trade involving import and export.
+EICM, by contrast, was incorporated in Singapore on 10 October 2016 and provided investment advisory services, including registration as a fund management company.
+The dispute arose from how Pradeepto became involved with EICM and how his remuneration was structured.

 In mid-2015, Pradeepto and one Simon John Hopkins (“Hopkins”) discussed the formation of EICM and its wealth and fund management business.
-These discussions began in July 2015 and continued through August.
-On 25 August 2015, Hopkins emailed Gary Thornton, EICM’s finance manager.
-Subsequently, on 21 October 2015, Thornton wrote to Pradeepto, and the parties agreed that Pradeepto would be paid a “notional” monthly salary of S$20,000 when EICM became profitable.
+These discussions continued from July 2015 through August 2015.
+On 25 August 2015, Hopkins emailed Gary Thornton (EICM’s finance manager).
+Subsequently, on 21 October 2015, Thornton wrote to Pradeepto, and the parties agreed that Pradeepto would be paid a “notional” monthly salary of $20,000 when EICM became profitable.
 A shareholders’ agreement was signed on 17 August 2015 by Hopkins and other shareholders.

 Pradeepto commenced work with EICM on 15 October 2015.
-Although EICM’s position was that Pradeepto joined as a “partner” and shareholder rather than as an employee, the court accepted that the arrangement was not purely shareholder investment.
-The evidence showed that IOG purchased 24% shares in EICM from Hopkins on 12 November 2015, with IOG agreeing to be bound by the shareholders’ agreement.
-Thereafter, in April 2017, Pradeepto agreed to reduce his salary from S$20,000 to S$10,000 to ease EICM’s cash flow problems.
+Later, on 12 November 2015, IOG purchased 24% shares in EICM from Hopkins, with IOG agreeing to be bound by the shareholders’ agreement.
+In April 2017, Pradeepto agreed to a reduction of his salary from $20,000 to $10,000 to ease EICM’s cash flow problems.
+The parties’ arrangement therefore involved both equity participation (through IOG) and a remuneration component described as salary but deferred and adjusted.

-On 18 June 2017, EICM terminated Pradeepto’s engagement on the ground of misconduct involving Mulgeo Product India Pty Ltd (“Mulgeo”), which was a client of EICM.
-Pradeepto then commenced Suit No 705 of 2017 seeking unpaid salary amounting to S$351,312.64.
-EICM counterclaimed, alleging that Pradeepto had made misrepresentations to induce the arrangement and had breached fiduciary duties by misusing confidential information and diverting business and revenue away from EICM to himself and his companies.
+On 18 June 2017, EICM terminated Pradeepto’s engagement on the ground of misconduct involving Mulgeo Product India Pty Ltd (“Mulgeo”), a client of EICM.
+Pradeepto then commenced Suit 705 of 2017 against EICM, claiming unpaid salary amounting to $351,312.64.
+EICM counterclaimed against Pradeepto for misrepresentation and breach of fiduciary duties.
+The counterclaim alleged that Pradeepto had falsely represented (i) that he would transfer US$100m of assets managed under Deer Creek Pte Ltd (“Deer Creek”) to EICM, and (ii) that he was earning annual income of S$450,000 as managing director of Deer Creek.
+EICM also alleged that Pradeepto misused confidential information and diverted business and revenue to himself and his companies.

 What Were the Key Legal Issues?

-The first major issue was whether Pradeepto was an employee of EICM (a contract of service) or whether he was engaged in a different capacity—such as a shareholder “partner” who was not entitled to salary.
-This required the court to look beyond labels used in correspondence and assess the substance of the relationship, including how the parties described the arrangement, what work Pradeepto was expected to do, and how remuneration was treated in practice.
+The first central issue was whether Pradeepto was truly an employee of EICM or whether he was engaged as a “partner” or shareholder who was not entitled to salary in the employment sense.
+This required the court to look beyond labels used in correspondence and to examine the substance of the relationship, including how Pradeepto’s role was described, what he was expected to do, and how remuneration was treated in practice.

 How Did the Court Analyse the Issues?

-The court then addressed the key interpretive gap: the deferred salary agreement did not specify what would happen if Pradeepto was terminated before EICM became profitable.
-The court held that it would be impractical and unreasonable to require the parties to wait for profitability after termination.
-It therefore interpreted the deferred salary term as becoming payable when EICM became profitable or when the employment was terminated, whichever occurred first.
-This approach reflects a common contractual reasoning principle: where an agreement is incomplete or silent on a contingency, the court will adopt a commercially sensible interpretation that gives effect to the parties’ apparent intent and avoids impractical outcomes.
+The court then addressed the key interpretive gap: the deferred salary agreement did not clearly state what would happen if Pradeepto was terminated before EICM became profitable.
+The court held that such a right could not reasonably survive termination and that it would be impractical for both parties to wait for profitability after the employment ended.
+The court therefore adopted the “only reasonable interpretation” that the deferred salary became payable when the company became profitable or when the employment contract was terminated, whichever occurred sooner.
+This reasoning reflects a purposive approach to contractual interpretation, filling an obvious commercial gap in a way that aligns with business reality.

-Applying this interpretation, the court examined EICM’s accounting records.
-It found that EICM made net losses in 2015, 2016, and 2018, and only a small profit in 2017.
-On the whole, EICM was not consistently profitable.
-Since Pradeepto’s employment had been terminated on 18 June 2017, the deferred salary of S$351,312.64 became due and payable.
-The court therefore allowed the plaintiff’s claim for deferred salary.
+Applying this interpretation, the court assessed EICM’s profitability.
+It found that EICM made net losses for the years 2015, 2016, and 2018, and only a small profit in 2017.
+On the whole, EICM could not be said to be consistently profitable.
+Since Pradeepto’s employment had been terminated, his deferred salary of $351,312.64 became due and payable.
+The court therefore allowed Pradeepto’s claim for unpaid salary.

-Second, EICM alleged that Pradeepto represented he could bring in US$100m of investments into EICM.
-The court considered this likely “bravado” and noted that by 4 September 2015 it was clear that the US$100m target would not be achieved.
-The correspondence indicated both sides knew this would not happen.
-An attempt to obtain an indemnity against losses from the US$100m not materialising did not succeed, yet EICM still agreed to let Pradeepto commence work.
+Second, EICM alleged that Pradeepto represented he could bring in US$100m worth of investments into EICM.
+The court regarded this as likely “bravado” and noted that by 4 September 2015 it was clear to EICM that the US$100m target would not be achieved.
+The written correspondence indicated both sides understood that the target would not be met.
+EICM’s attempt to obtain an indemnity from Pradeepto against losses from the US$100m not materialising did not succeed, yet EICM still agreed for Pradeepto to commence work on 15 October 2015.
 The court concluded that EICM did not agree to contract with IOG and Pradeepto on the alleged misrepresentations.

 What Was the Outcome?